About us

 B.Juris, LLB • Non-Executive Director

-He is on the board of Peter MacCallum Cancer Foundation and is Chairman of its Finance Committee He is a board member of Peter Scanlon’s private family group, Taverner, and a board member of Kaplan Equity Limited which has a particular focus on water agricultural assets Stewart belongs to the Young President’s Organisation, Melbourne Chapter as well as CEO He is also a board member of Mount Scopus Memorial College Foundation.
+Stewart is the owner and Managing Director of Baron Corporation.
+He is on the board of Peter MacCallum Cancer Foundation and is Chairman of its Finance Committee.
+He is a board member of Peter Scanlon’s private family group, Taverner, and a board member of Kaplan Equity Limited which has a particular focus on water agricultural assets.
+Stewart belongs to the Young President’s Organisation, Melbourne Chapter.
+He is also a board member of Mount Scopus Memorial College Foundation.

 Mark Kirkby

-CA, B.Acc • Non-Executive Director
+CA, B.Acc • Non-Executive Director and Finance, Audit, Risk and Remuneration (FARR) Committee Chairman

-Mark has been a director of Mainstream Aquaculture since 2015.
+Mark has been a Director of Mainstream Aquaculture since 2015.

 Paul McCluskey

-CA, B Bus, Grad Dip Bus Admin, Grad Dip App Fin • Non-Executive Director
+CA, B Bus, Grad Dip Bus Admin, Grad Dip App Fin • Non-Executive Director and Company Secretary

-Paul has been a director of Mainstream Aquaculture since 2015.
+Paul has been a Director of Mainstream Aquaculture since 2015.

 Leadership Team